Introduction

 2. Teaching Staff and Topics

-Students who wish to enroll in the course should apply by June 10, 2025, at 24:00, using Fudan University's general application platform at:
+Students who wish to enroll in the course should apply by June 20, 2026, at 24:00.
+International applications (non-Chinese passport holders) should apply using Fudan University's general application platform at:

 Admission will be based on a comprehensive evaluation of the application materials submitted.
 Once applicants receive their admission notice, they must complete the online course registration by June 25th.
 Details about the registration process will be communicated via email.
 Failure to register by the deadline will be considered a forfeiture of admission.